NerdyStuff/Other_Databases/README.md

 ## Method
 To analyze the dataset and show advantages and disadvantages of graph based databases we downloaded the dataset from IMDb.
 The given datasets are stored as tab separated values (tsv).
 We created a relational database with [MariaDB](https://mariadb.org/) and put the data in it.
 We used this method, to fastly read data from the dataset.

-**CHANGE** Now we can use simple SQL statements to read the data and convert them to graph nodes.
-Therefore we wrote a program, that generates a file with Cypher statements used for [Neo4J](https://neo4j.com/).
+At first we wanted to use MariaDb to run own SQL queries to get relevant data from the given dataset.
+But there was an easier way to import the data to our graph database, so we used the MariaDB just as a converter from TSV files to CSV files, which can easily be imported.
+The way we imported the data is described in the section 'Documentation'.

 ## Documentation
 - **TODO**

 1. First we created a docker container with neo4j on a linux server, to have a better access to the graph database with multiple users.
 2. After that we created a new folder and downloaded the .tsv files into this download folder with the command line tool 'wget'.
-Create new folder and enter it:
+With these commands we created a new folder called 'downloads' and enter it:
 ```
 mkdir downloads
 cd downloads
 ```

-Download files via 'wget':
+With these commands we downloaded the files via 'wget':
 ```
 wget https://datasets.imdbws.com/name.basics.tsv.gz
 wget https://datasets.imdbws.com/title.akas.tsv.gz